-the town of Isle-sur-la-Sorgue for six nights.
-From here, our private bus
+the pretty town of Isle-sur-la-Sorgue for six nights then stay our seventh

 takes us to the start of the walks and picks us up at the end to return to

 our hotel.
-We divide into two walking groups - one easy and one more
+Most days we divide into two walking groups - one easy (tranquille) and one more

-Station at 4.30 PM and transfer by private coach to the town of Isle-sur-la-Sorgue
+Pick up at Nice Airport at 3.00 PM and transfer by private coach to the town of Isle-sur-la-Sorgue

-artistic and cultural centre noted for its antique markets, shops and art
+artistic and cultural centre of the Luberon region and is noted for its antique markets, shops and art

 Buoux and the Aiguebrun